 Thankfully, one thing we’ve learned over the years is that you can have a beautiful home even on a tiny budget if you just use some creativity.
 Nodding to the best budget living room ideas and thinking outside the box was always going to be the way forward for us.
 We love the results and anyone can do it!

-No-demo living room reno: how to
+No-demo living room reno: after and how to

 1. Work with the space you have